 Arroyo Seco AVA, Monterey County, CA

-A perfect pairing to crab cakes with a creamy orange reduction sauce, toasted hazelnut halibut, or seafood risotto.
+A perfect pairing with crab cakes with a creamy orange reduction sauce, toasted hazelnut halibut, or seared scallops.

 Fermentation: Inoculated with the SB3 strain of malolactic bacteria